LeeKLTW/DesignPattern/README.md

 Two third-party Django packages, `django-widgy`, and `django-query-builder`, use it for generating HTML pages and dynamic SQL queries

 ### Prototype
+#### Motivation
+- We make a copy of complicated objects and customize it.(Require copy.deepcopy)
+- To make it more convenient, use it with factory.

 ### Facade pattern